ThreeMammals/Ocelot/docs/features/configuration.rst

 Merging configuration files to memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default Ocelot writes the merged configuration back to disk as ``ocelot.json`` and add that file to config.
+By default Ocelot writes the merged configuration back to disk as ``ocelot.json`` (primary configuration file) with adding the file to config.

-If your server don't have write permissions to your configuration folder, you can instruct Ocelot to use the merged configuration directly from memory instead.
+If your server don't have write permissions to your configuration folder, you can instruct Ocelot to use the merged configuration directly from memory instead, like this:

 .. code-block:: csharp

+    // It implicitly calls ASP.NET AddJsonStream extension method for IConfigurationBuilder
+    // config.AddJsonStream(new MemoryStream(Encoding.UTF8.GetBytes(json)));
-    config.AddOcelot(hostingContext.HostingEnvironment, MergeOcelotJson.ToMemory)
+    config.AddOcelot(hostingContext.HostingEnvironment, MergeOcelotJson.ToMemory);

+See more details on implementations in the `ConfigurationBuilderExtensions <https://github.com/ThreeMammals/Ocelot/blob/develop/src/Ocelot/DependencyInjection/ConfigurationBuilderExtensions.cs>`_ class.

 Store Configuration in Consul
 -----------------------------